 Reported error (0x80042108): Outlook is unable to connect to your incoming (POP3) email server.
 If you continue to receive this message, contact your server administrator or Internet service provider (ISP)

-In most of the cases, you cannot solve this issue by contacting your ISP or server administrator.
+In most cases, you cannot solve this issue by contacting your ISP or server administrator.
 This error occurs when your antivirus or any security shield behaves unexpectedly.
 The simple solution is to remove virus scanner integration with Outlook.

 Reported error (0x80042108): Outlook is unable to connect to your incoming (POP3) email server